 Successful attack to Sio Canal and winning a bridgehead over the canal at Simontornya-Ozora; Defense to Simontornya until March 17.
 After breakthrough of the 2nd Ukrainian Front of Tolbuchin between Mor and south-west of Esztergom, Ri.
 Komarno, Danube and Papa/Kisber, LSSAH was released.

 March to the north, area around Inota-Varpalota, west of Stuhlweissenburg (March 18-19).
 Counterattacks in area of Mor-Kisber.
 Then retreating on the line around Veszprem-Varoslöd on March 22.

 Retreat in the southern part of the Bakony Forest, about Urkud north of Deveczer up to the area south of Papa (25 March); Defense around, retreat to the Marcali-Raab channel south of Marc Alto.
 Defense around Czelldömölk against Russian flanking attacks on both sides (26-27 March).
 Outbreak to the northwest to Újkér-Felsösag – around Gyorö – south of Kapuvar.
 Retreat to the north, area west of Sopron.

-Retreat through the area around Wiener Neustadt through the Vienna Woods; Defence in the Vienna Woods in the area west of St Pölten from 10 April – 5 May, 1945.
+Retreat through the area around Wiener Neustadt through the Vienna Woods; Defense in the Vienna Woods in the area west of St Pölten from 10 April – 5 May 1945.